 Vegetarians and vegans typically show the largest cognitive response to creatine supplementation.
 Diet provides essentially no creatine on a plant-based pattern, so baseline brain and muscle creatine stores are 20–30% lower than in omnivores.
 Supplementing at 5 g/day brings stores closer to omnivore baseline within a few weeks, and the cognitive change is correspondingly larger.
 Of all cognitive supplements, creatine has the strongest evidence base specifically for plant-based eaters.

 Creatine for the brain is no longer speculative.
-The evidence is strongest in sleep deprivation, cognitive aging, and vegetarians — populations whose baseline creatine status is low.
+The evidence is strongest in sleep deprivation, cognitive aging, and vegetarians, populations whose baseline creatine status is low.
 For general cognitive support in well-fed young adults, the effect exists but is modest.
-For ADHD specifically, the mechanism is plausible, but no clinical trials have been published, and anyone telling you otherwise is overstating what we know.
+For attention and focus support specifically, the mechanism is plausible, but no clinical trials have been published, and anyone telling you otherwise is overstating what we know.

 For context across the rest of the creatine literature: Creatine for Older Adults, Creatine for Women, When to Take Creatine, and Creatine HCl vs Monohydrate.